Setup FSx FileCache with AWS ParallelCluster 🗂

 - Lazy Loading - files are pulled in as needed, resulting in a smaller overall cache size

-So when should you not use File Cache?
+So when should you use File Cache?

 - Syncing data from a S3 Bucket in the same region - Just use FSx Lustre, it’s 1/2 the cost.